-I don’t know about you, but I love the traditions of Saint Patrick’s Day.
-I love the idea of spreading luck and goodwill around.
+I don’t know about you, but I love the tradition of Saint Patrick’s Day.
+But I also love the idea of spreading luck and goodwill around.
 And it’s always fun to create something associated with luck.
 This tutorial is so easy, you can use it to create a four leaf clover (which is traditionally associated with luck) or a three leaf Shamrock (used by Saint Patrick to explain the Holy Trinity).

 This project is so easy to make and can be used to adorn anything!
-It’s a great starter project for young sewers too.
+It’s a great starter project for young stitchers too.

 – Use the cover image as a guide for this project.

-– Cut out 4 one inch squares of green wool felt (or three if you’re making a Shamrock).
+– Cut out four one inch squares of green wool felt (or three if you’re making a Shamrock).

 – Fold each square in half and cut a little scallop in the top of each piece using small sharp scissors.
 You’ll end up with two semi-circles at the top of each piece.